wp-plugins/publish-date-datepicker/readme.txt

 == Frequently Asked Questions ==

 = Does it cause to make site slow? =
-No. It only loads tiny css,image and js file(less than 40KB) in edit screen of post, page and custom post.
+No. It only loads tiny css,image and js file in edit screen of post, page and custom post.

 == Screenshots ==